-IpszCont: Pointer to a string with the contents of the field
+IpszName: Pointer to a string with the name of the field IpszCont: Pointer to a string with the contents of the field

 IPara: Field type (LL_TEXT, LL_NUMERIC, ...)
+IpPara: For future extensions, must be NULL.

 Please note the general hints in the section "Variables and Fields in List & Label".